ADHD Foods to Avoid

 - Sugar does not fill you up and encourages you to eat more.

-Most of the sweetener we consume, as Americans, is High Fructose Corn Syrup – not sugar.
+Most of the sweetener we consume, as Americans, is High Fructose Corn Syrup – not pure cane sugar.
 Startlingly, the average American consumes about 100 pounds of HFCS annually – that’s 12,000 teaspoons.

 Just imagine what it’s doing to the population.